samelstob/notes/management-notes/algorithms/mit-videos.md

 random output.
 The problem is that real life inputs are not random.

 For example if you get pixels from a camera, the last few digits may be the same due to noise.
+Strings may all start similarly (e.g. list of file paths)

 If a non-random property of the input (e.g. evenness) is reflected in the output then that is a bad hash function.

-Although Shift may be quicker than mod, better hash functions (e.g. mod) give better performance overall.
+Although shift may be quicker than mod, better hash functions (e.g. mod) give better performance overall.